 Possibilities: Luis Urías, Eric Sogard, Ronny Rodríguez

-When Arcia was promoted to the Majors in August 2016, he was the team’s most anticipated prospect since Braun.
-But after three full seasons, he still hasn’t established himself.
+With newcomer Luis Urías rehabbing from surgery to fix a broken hamate bone in his left hand, Arcia keeps his hold of shortstop for now.
 Arcia's best asset is his glove, though the metrics and the eye test both say he took a step back on defense in 2019 while slashing .223/.283/.350 and ranking as MLB’s worst qualified hitter by wOBA (.269) and wRC+ (61).
 With the arrival of Urías, not far removed from being one of the best shortstop prospects in baseball, it’s hard to characterize Arcia as a “lock” once Urías gets healthy again.
 At the moment, it looks like Urías won’t be healthy by Opening Day.

 And there isn’t a clear candidate in the Minor Leagues to take over at third base; Lucas Erceg hit .218/.305/.398 in a great offensive environment at San Antonio in '19.
 Put that all together, and there’s a lot of uncertainty at this position.